allen-camille/enterprise-ai-incident-risk-assistant/README.md

 📂 **Incident Response Toolkit Repository**
 https://github.com/allen-camille/INCIDENT-RESPONSE

-This design explicitly positions the AI as a **decision-support and analysis layer**, bridging technical findings with structured incident analysis, risk assessment, and regulatory alignment (e.g. NIS2, ISO/IEC 27001).
+This design explicitly positions the AI as a **decision-support and analysis layer**, bridging technical findings with structured incident analysis, risk assessment, and governance alignment.

+---

 ## Design Principles

 The AI assistant is governed by the following principles:

 - **No speculation**